Article I. Name.

 Challenges to the election results must be made to the President within ten days of the announcement of the election results.

 An annual business meeting shall be called by the Executive Board, to be held at the site of, and in conjunction with, the Annual Conference.
 Other meetings, either virtual or in person, may be called by the Executive Board as deemed necessary.
 Notice of meetings shall be distributed to the membership at least thirty days in advance of the meeting and shall include notice of business to be transacted.

 Voting may be conducted either in-person or via an online ballot.
-To pass, physical ballots require a two-thirds majority of those present and online ballots require a two-thirds majority of the members voting.
+To pass, physical ballots require a two-thirds majority of those present and online ballots require a two-thirds majority of the membership.
 If the ballot includes an amendment to the bylaws, it will adhere to the guidelines set out in Article XII.

 .Article IX.
 Annual Review.